 Instinct told me I was going to put a pizza together.
 It is probably my favorite thing to create and it had been months since one came out of my oven.
 I just didn’t know what “kind” I was going to make.
-Eventually the man engrossed with Lydia called out from the living room, “What are you doing?”
+Eventually, the man engrossed with Lidia called out from the living room, “What are you doing?”

 The pizza, like most I make, was a new creation.
 Like many pizzas I make, this one turned out pretty darn good, the kind that make me want to make another, today.
 On a side note, Flash slept soundly next to Isaiah, and according to my entomologist-in training, flashed throughout the night.

-- In large metal or glass mixing bowl add flour, salt, wine, olive oil, and honey.
-In small cup, add yeast and 1/2 tablespoons warm water, just enough to dissolve yeast upon stirring and add to flour mixture.
+- In a large metal or glass mixing bowl add flour, salt, wine, olive oil, and honey.
+In a small cup, add yeast and ½ tablespoons warm water, just enough to dissolve yeast upon stirring and add to flour mixture.
 Stir thoroughly.
 After ingredients are well mixed, knead with hands for 10 to 15 minutes.
 Add additional wine or water, a little at a time if necessary so that dough is slightly moist and easily pliable.
 You want your dough to spring back when gently pulled.
-After adequately kneaded, place back in large bowl, cover with a kitchen towel, and place in a warm spot.
-Allow to rise for at least an hour.
+After adequately kneaded, place back in a large bowl, cover with a kitchen towel, and place in a warm spot.
+Allow t the dough o rise for at least an hour.
 If you want, you can let it sit for a half hour, punch it down and knead again for a couple of minutes and then allow it continue to rise.

 - While dough is rising, prepare your pizza baking surface with a light, even coat of olive oil.
 My preferred method of baking a pizza is with a stone.
 If you have a stone, preheat your oven to it's highest sitting, preferably at least 500 degrees F. If you are using a metal baking sheet, preheat oven to 425 degrees F.